 Amandine Cornille, Postdoc, currently CR2 at CNRS, Paris.

 Michael Stocks, PhD student, currently postdoc at University of Sheffield

 Thomas Källman, PhD student and postdoc, currently bioinformatician at BILS, Uppsala University

-Karl Holm, PhD student and postdoc, teacher in Hong Kong.
+Karl Holm, PhD student and postdoc, currently Lecturer at the Independent Learning Centre, The Chinese University of Hong Kong , Hong Kong.

 Sofia Hemmilä, PhD student, currently course coordinator at Uppsala University